United we stand, divided we fall.

 Take, for instance, the political predicament of the Black immigrant community.

-Nearly every ten years since 1980, the numbers of legalized Black immigrants has doubled.
-Still, they practically remain detached from other immigrant communities as well as from many Black Americans who share similar cultural similarities and common obstances.
+Nearly every ten years since 1980, the numbers of Black immigrants has doubled.
+Still, they remain detached from other immigrant communities, as well as from many Black Americans who share similar cultural similarities and common obstances.

-According to some population estimates, there are more than three million Black immigrants in the United States.
-This equals about 8% of the nation’s foreign-born population.
+According to some population estimates, there are 4.6 million Black immigrants in the United States.
+This equals about 12% of the nation’s entire Black population.

 Moreover, Black immigrants are an educationally successful immigrant group.